-- and PLC (Professional Learning Community) practices.
-Consistent standards will provide appropriate benchmarks for all students, aligning teacher instruction and assessments to the standards.
-Additional copies of the standards can be obtained by contacting the school office, or on the Michigan Department of Education website at www.michigan.gov/mde. - 5.
 Crescentwood students are assessed multiple times during the school year using formative assessments in reading, writing and mathematics to measure students' proficiency on content units.
 These assessments drive instruction and allow teachers to identify individual students' needs and provide additional instruction and support when needed.
 Formative assessments allow timely intervention and other student support opportunities.
 Crescentwood typically administers the NWEA/MAP Reading and Mathematics assessment three times per year (Fall, Winter, Spring).

-In the 2019-2020 school year our Kindergarteners scored in the 52nd percentile in reading and 73rd percentile in math.
-Our Kindergarteners' scores seem to continue to grow over the year.
-Our first graders score in the 15th percentile in reading and 23rd percentile in math.
-During this same 2019-2 school year, our second grade students scored in the 42nd percentile nationally in math and 26th percentile in reading.
-During the 2019/2020 school year, NWEA/MAP was only administered in the Fall and Winter due to COVID virtual learning beginning in March 2020.
-In Winter, 43% of our Kindergarten students were at or above the national Norm RIT level for Math and 70% of our Kindergarten students were at or above the national Norm Winter RIT level for Reading.
-In first grade, 41% of our students were at or above the national Norm Winter RIT level for Math and 45% for Reading.
-In second grade, 49% of our students were at or above the national Norm Winter RIT for Math and 51% for Reading.
-While the students are showing some growth compared to the national average, they are making strides in overall growth by the end of second grade.
+Spring 2023: NWEA Math

+In kindergarten, our students have a mean RIT of 147.1 .
+This is an increase of 15.2 from the fall mean RIT of 131.9.
+In the spring, 14 students tested at or above grade level norm.
+In first grade, our students have a mean RIT of 163.9.
+This is an increase of 14.3 from our fall score of 149.6.
+In the spring, 17 students tested at or above grade level norm.
+In second grade, our students have a mean RIT of 172.6.
+This is an increase of 12.3 from our fall score of 160.3.
+In the spring, 17 students tested at or above grade level norm.
 We are using our school improvement process to train our teachers, and address individual students' deficit areas to help increase all students' yearly growth.
-A full report of our NWEA/MAP scores may be obtained in the school office. - 6.
+A full report of our NWEA/MAP scores may be obtained in the school office.

+Spring 2023: NWEA Reading

+In kindergarten, our students have a mean RIT of 146.1.
+This is an increase of 15.5 from the Fall mean RIT of 130.6.
+In the spring, 18 students tested at or above the grade level norm.
+In first grade our students have a mean RIT of 161.5.
+This is an increase of 14.7 from our Fall score of 146.8.
+In the spring, 20 students tested at or above the grade level norm.
+In second grade, our students have a mean RIT of 169.0 This is an increase of 11.7 from our Fall score of 157.3.
+In the spring, 8 students tested at or above the grade level norm.

 Parent Teacher Conferences are held in the late fall and spring.
+In the fall of 2023, 74% (176 out of 239) families attended conferences.
 Teachers are committed to making every effort to accommodate parents' schedules and needs to increase our fall conference attendance.
-In the spring of 2020, we were closed for COVID.
-Sixty-three percent (44 out of 70) invited families attended conferences.
 Teachers continued their continual communication with parents to discuss student progress and academic achievement.
 Spring conferences are by request only as teachers communicate with parents all year via notes, email, phone, Dojo and face-to-face conversations at dismissal.
 This is a contributing factor to the significantly lower attendance at spring conferences.
 We are in the process of looking at ways to improve this attendance rate.